Introductory activities

 Plot

-Zoom out and in activity
+Zoom out and in

-Now divide the class into quarters.
-Students have to compose a plot overview of Jasper Jones in five sentences.
-Have the groups share and consider what was included and excluded in terms of content.
-Finally, have each student write their own six-word summary of what Jasper Jones is about.
-Six-word stories is a well known convention of synthesis and summary.
-Zoom in on the detail by sharing this synthesised review and then creating posters to reflect these key ideas that students have identified.
+Finally, have each student write their own six-word summary of Jasper Jones.
+Six-word stories are a well-known synthesis and summary tool.
+Zoom in on the detail by sharing the summaries, then creating posters to reflect the key ideas that students identified.

 Character